openearth/aeolis-python/docs/model.rst

 ------------------------------

-Wave runup, capillary rise from the beach groundwater, and precipitation periodically wet the intertidal beach temporally increasing the shear velocity threshold (Figure :numref:`fig-moisture-processes`).
+Wave runup, capillary rise from the beach groundwater, and precipitation periodically wet the intertidal beach temporally increasing the shear velocity threshold ( :numref:`fig-moisture-processes`).
 Infiltration and evaporation subsequently dry the beach.